Millard Sheets: Mosaic murals at Home Savings Bank branches

 In the late 1950s, Sheets was commissioned by Howard F. Ahmanson to design Home Savings Bank branches throughout Southern California that would serve as community landmarks by expressing "community values" or presenting "a celebratory version of the community history."
 To accomplish this goal, Sheets designed his branch buildings with exterior façades containing large mosaic works depicting local heritage.

 The Ahmanson commissions multiplied to include more than 80 branch buildings after the initial 1955 commission.
 Sheets resigned his teaching position at Scripps College and established the Sheets Studio in Claremont, California, employing a series of artists.

-Sheets produced these mosaics as commercial commissions, and although titles for some of the works might have been known when they were unveiled, they were not often recorded.
-Nevertheless they are now considered official public art, and in the absence of a formal Sheets Studio title they are titled by their images or theme.
+Sheets produced these untitled mosaics as commercial commissions that are considered official public art, and in the absence of a formal Sheets Studio title they are titled by their images or theme.
 Although they enjoy some protections under the California Arts Preservation Act, many have been destroyed.

 List of Home Savings branches with Millard Sheets Studios artwork

 According to researcher Adam Arenson, there were 168 Home Savings of America locations with some kind of Millard Sheets design contribution (including signage).
 However over time many of the mosaic murals have been removed from the facade of the buildings; some of which have been relocated to museums.

 Mosaic murals, bronze sculptures, and stained glass designed by the Sheets Studio were placed at scores of bank branches throughout California.
-The art’s highly localized themes made them community landmarks for many neighborhoods and cities.
+The art's highly localized themes made them community landmarks for many neighborhoods and cities.